vassvik/minimal-rift/README.md

 The file `OculusRoomTiny/OculusRoomTiny (GL)/main.cpp`, which handles logic, is 437 lines, and includes `OculusRoomTiny_Advanced/Common/Win32_GLAppUtil.h` which is 834 lines long!

 This project was made to make it easier for others to get started, striving towards making the absolute minimal example that is still useful.
-This means it doesn't actually render any scene, as that's (for the most parT) exactly the same as a regular renderer (which I assume most readers are already familiar with).
+This means it doesn't actually render any scene, as that's (for the most part) exactly the same as a regular renderer (which I assume most readers are already familiar with).

 ## Extensions